qri-io/rfcs/text/0001-rfc_process.md

 confidently tell _others_ how qri should work, which means the whole project is both ambiguous and without a clear path for resolving that ambiguity.

-To me this ambiguity is a sign that we (the core team) haven't taken aren't taking enough time to reach design-level consensus about how qri _should_ behave, and why I think it's not too early to start this process.
+To me this ambiguity is a sign that we (the core team) have haven't taken enough time to reach design-level consensus about how qri _should_ behave, and why I think it's not too early to start this process.

 There are a few key motivations for implementing this now:
   - develop a culture of rough consensus